KingWillonius/filecabinet_project/README.md

 # README
-A simple FileCabonet app made in Ruby on Rails.
+A simple File Cabinet app made in Ruby on Rails.